Great storm of 1703

-The great storm of 1703 was a destructive extratropical cyclone that struck central and southern England on 26 November 1703.
+The Great storm of 1703 was a destructive extratropical cyclone that struck central and southern England on 26 November 1703.
 High winds caused 2,000 chimney stacks to collapse in London and damaged the New Forest, which lost 4,000 oaks.
 Ships were blown hundreds of miles off-course, and over 1,000 seamen died on the Goodwin Sands alone.
 News bulletins of casualties and damage were sold all over England – a novelty at that time.
 The Church of England declared that the storm was God's vengeance for the sins of the nation.
 Daniel Defoe thought it was a divine punishment for poor performance against Catholic armies in the War of the Spanish Succession.

 Severity

-Contemporary observers recorded barometric readings as low as 973 millibars (measured by William Derham in south Essex), but it has been suggested that the storm deepened to 950 millibars over the Midlands.
+Contemporary observers recorded barometric readings down to 973 millibars (measured by William Derham in south Essex), but it has been suggested that the storm deepened to 950 millibars over the Midlands.

 Retrospective analysis conjectures that the storm was comparable to a Category 2 hurricane.